 The NSIDC polar stereographic projection specifies a projection plane or grid tangent to the surface of the Earth at 70 degrees northern and southern latitude.
 While this increases the distortion at the poles by six percent, the latitude of 70 degrees was selected so that little or no distortion would occur in the marginal ice zone.
 For more information, visit the Polar Stereographic Data Web site.

-For a list of available SMMR and SSM/I-SSMIS data products, refer to the Data Summaries page listed in the navigation on the left side of this page.
+For a list of available SMMR and SSM/I-SSMIS data products, refer to the Data Sets page listed in the navigation on the left side of this page.